jeka-dev/jeka/docs/cheat-sheet.md

 _Jeka_ has predefined methods that comes either from `JkClass` or built-in plugins.

-* `jeka` : Displays console methods and options invokable from command line, along with plugins available in the classpath.
+* `jeka help` : Displays methods and options invokable from command line, along with plugins available in the classpath.
-* `jeka [kbean-name]#help` : Displays console methods and options invokable for the specified plugin (e.g. `jeka scaffold#help`).
+* `jeka [kbean-name]#help` : Displays methods and options invokable for the specified plugin (e.g. `jeka scaffold#help`).
 * `jeka intellij#iml` : Generates iml file for Intellij.
 This is generated according to the dependencies declared for _Jeka_ project.
 * `jeka intellij#iml -JKC=` : If the `jeka intellij#iml` fails due to the non-compile def classes, `-JKC=` will avoid def compilation phase.
 * `jeka eclipse#files` : Same purpose as above to generate metadata files for Eclipse.